This Cat-Eye Will Make You The Coolest Person At The Holiday Party

 Advertisement

 Step 2.
 Connect the top and bottom of the first line with two more straight lines to form a triangle.
 (If we're getting specific, it's a right triangle.
-Thank you, 9th-grade geometry class.)
+Thank you, school Maths lessons.)
 Keep your eyes closed until the ink is fully dry, to prevent smudging; then, repeat on the other eye.

 Step 3.
 Take long, intentional winks and impress everyone with your makeup game.